 Koinonia: An entry point for students living on campus is Koinonias, which is the Greek work for “fellowship” and defined in Acts 2:42-47.
 A SLA (spiritual life assistant) organizes an intentional weekly gathering on their floor/unit.
 These are times where students create space for God through bible study, prayer, discussion and fellowship.

-Another entry point for all students is Covenant Group Discipleship.
-These gatherings are led by staff, faculty, seminary students or other students.
+Covenant Group: These gatherings are led by staff, faculty, seminary students or other students.
 Covenant Groups are devoted to doing life together by engaging: Scripture, prayer, and intentional community.
 Each group is unique with its own identity and purpose based on the interest and need of the students.
 Commitment to the covenant of the group is based on a common purpose, accountability, confidentiality, and participation.

-In addition to Covenant Group Discipleship, we also offer one-on-one Spiritual Mentoring.
-The role of a Spiritual Mentor is to “provide modeling, close supervision on special projects, individualized help in many areas--discipline, encouragement, correction, confrontation and a calling to accountability."
+Spiritual Mentoring: The role of a Spiritual Mentor is to “provide modeling, close supervision on special projects, individualized help in many areas--discipline, encouragement, correction, confrontation and a calling to accountability."
 Staff, faculty, seminary students, and community members comprise our list of available Spiritual Mentors.
-Spiritual Mentoring relationships are devoted to doing life together by engaging: Scripture, prayer and intentional relationships.
+Spiritual Mentoring relationships are devoted to doing life together by engaging: Scripture, prayer and intentional relationships

 For more information and questions regarding Covenant Groups and Spiritual Mentoring, please contact Jeannie Banter, Assistant Director of Campus Ministries.